cern-it-efp/EOSC-Testsuite/docs/clouds/orange.rst

    * - bandwidth
      - VM's public bandwidth in Mbps, maximum 1000. (required)
    * - staticIPs
      - Array of Elastic IPs to use, instead of automatically allocated ones.

-# TODO: document this is optional and how it works/behaves
+If used, the number of nodes to be provisioned is determined by the size of this array.

-Open Telekom Cloud credentials file's structure:
+Credentials file's structure:

 .. code-block:: console